djndl1/Commentarii/Digital Image Process Gonzales/Gonzales Part 1.md

 ## 5.2 Noise Model

-Arising during image acquisition and/or transmission.
+Arising during image acquisition and or transmission.

 ###### Spatial and Frequency Properties of Noise